Ad Blocker Detected

 The transgenic plant is the one created using genetic engineering technology.
 During the genetic engineering process, a single or a group of a gene is inserted into a plant genome to improve or create a new trait of that plant.
 Now a day, transgenic plant or any other transgenic organism is created, in the same way, using genetic engineering technology.

-Though there is no any evidence that can prove genetically modified crops have any adverse effect, there are many proofs that GMOs are safe.
-Use of GMOs is controversial in a number of countries and one of the vague reasons behind this controversy is about bringing genes from distantly related organisms into the plant.
+Though there is no evidence that can prove genetically modified crops have any adverse effect, there are many proofs that GMOs are safe.
+The use of GMOs is controversial in a number of countries and one of the vague reasons behind this controversy is about bringing genes from distantly related organisms into the plant.

 A recent study carried out by an international team of biologists on sweet potato reveals that sweet potato is a natural transgenic plant.
 The current strain of sweet potato that we currently cultivate contains a set of genes within its genome that were originally inserted into the genome by the bacteria the same bacteria that are used to create GMOs.